fracpete/tablesaw-weka-package/README.md

   * `RemoveColumnsWithMissingValues` - drops columns with missing values
   * `RemoveRowsWithMissingValues` - drops rows with missing values
   * `SampleN` - generates a sub-sample of size N
+  * `SampleSplit` - splits data into two and returns either first or second part
   * `SampleX` - generates a sub-sample of proportion X (0.0-1.0)
   * `Sort` - sorts the data using specified columns (ascending or descending)
   * `MultiTableOperation` - applies all specified table operations sequentially